-Give a copy to your physician
+FACT: Give a copy to your:

-Tell your family that you have this written document and discuss it with them and with others, such as your attorney or clergy, if you desire.
+- health care agent and your alternative health care agents. - Give a copy to your physician - Tell your family that you have this written document and discuss it with them and with others, such as your attorney or clergy, if you desire.

 Keep a copy in an accessible but secure place.
 Note: A copy in a safe deposit box may not be accessible when needed.